American River: History

 The Maidu, Miwok, Nisenan, and Wintun peoples have inhabited the American River area near present-day Sacramento for at least 5,000 years before Spaniards and colonial Americans arrived in the region; human habitation in present-day Northern California is believed to date back as far as 12,000 years.
 These tribes have utilized the vast amount of resources of the American River for shelter, clothes, baskets, and other goods.
 Europeans and their descendants arrived in the late 18th century.
 The Nisenan call the river Kum Sayo, meaning 'roundhouse river'.

 Spanish explorer Gabriel Moraga named the river Rio de las Llagas (River of Wounds) when he passed through the area in the early 1800s, perhaps due to hostile relations with local native peoples.
 Another member of the expedition recorded the name as Rio de los Lagos (River of the Lakes) which may or may not have been an error, as in those times the area of the Central Valley surrounding the American River was home to vast marshes, which would have given the river the appearance of a series of lakes.

 During the 1820s, Jedediah Smith led an expedition to the American River with the goal of finding a safe route for colonizers across the Sierra Nevada.
 After a failed attempt to cross the mountains via the South Fork of the American River, Smith's group managed to cross via Ebbetts Pass on the headwaters of the Stanislaus River, becoming the first non-Natives to do so.
-In Smith's honor the Spanish settlers named the river Rio de los Americanos (American River).
-During this time, Alta California was part of New Spain; however in 1822, Mexico gained its independence from Spain and took control of California.
+During this time, Alta California was part of New Spain, and in Smith's honor the Spanish settlers named the river Rio de los Americanos (American River).

 In the 1830s, fur trappers of the Hudson's Bay Company (HBC) visited the area to trap beaver and otter.
 During one of these expeditions, smallpox or malaria were accidentally introduced to the local Native peoples, who had no immunity to European diseases.
 Some accounts suggest as much as 70 percent of the indigenous population was wiped out.
 The surviving natives became hostile to exploitative European settlers and traders for quite some time, and prevented the HBC from establishing a permanent outpost here.